 (Ezekiel 22:30, italics added)

-Firstly, the intercessor is to “stand in the gap” of a collapsed wall—protecting any areas of vulnerability and weakness against exploitation.
-The same idea is conveyed in Job’s “hedge” of protection ((job 1:10).
+On the one hand, the intercessor “stands in the gap” of a collapsed wall—protecting any areas of vulnerability and weakness against exploitation.
+The same idea is conveyed in Job’s “hedge” of protection (Job 1:10).
 As we intercede for others, we form a protective shield that restrains the work of the enemy (see Psalm 91:9-12; Ephesians 6:16, 18).

-Secondly, the intercessor is to “make a wall”—repairing the vulnerable, weakened areas by ushering God’s restoring grace.
+On the other hand, the intercessor “makes a wall”—repairing the vulnerable, weakened areas by ushering God’s restoring grace.
 As we intercede for others, we assist in releasing God’s will into their predicament or situation (see Ephesians 1:15-23; 3:14-21).

-A further lesson we learn from this passage in Ezekiel is at first hard to digest.
+A further lesson we learn from this passage in Ezekiel may at first be hard to swallow.

-Clearly, God’s intention was to mercifully restore the land.
-Again, it was not God’s desire to judge the land but to redeem it.
-However, because there was no intercessor, in His justice, God poured out judgement the sin deserved.
+Clearly, God’s intention was to mercifully restore the land; however, because there was no intercessor, His justice was delivered.
 In looking for an intercessor, God said, “but I found no one…” (Ezekiel 22:30).

 From this we come to a mind-bending conclusion.